 If there’s one comment frequently made on expats in Germany forums, it’s how terrible some of the service providers in the country can be.
 So how do you find the best cell phone plan in Germany for you?

 Funny thing is – I’ve never complained once about my plan.
-It might be because I’m from Canada and the service fees in Canada are disgusting.
-Or possibly because my service plan in Germany rocks.
+It might be because I’m from Canada and the service fees in Canada are outrageous… or possibly because my service plan in Germany rocks.
 I’m putting this post together to help you figure out which is the best cell phone plan in Germany for you.

 Recent examples from Facebook forums: